official-stockfish/Stockfish/Readme.txt

 3. Opening books
 ----------------

-This version of Stockfish has experimental support for PolyGlot opening books.
+This version of Stockfish has support for PolyGlot opening books.
 For information about how to create such books, consult the PolyGlot documentation.
 The book file can be selected by setting the UCI parameter "Book File".

 4. Compiling it yourself